abe4x4/stock_picker/README.md

 - `NEWS_SEARCH_DAYS_BACK`: How many days back to consider news as relevant (currently not fully implemented in basic news search).
 - `NEWS_KEYWORDS`: A list of keywords to look for in news headlines.
 - `MAX_WORKERS`: Number of concurrent threads to use for fetching stock data and news.
 A higher number will speed up the screening but increases the risk of hitting API rate limits.
 Adjust this value based on your internet connection and the generosity of the data providers (Yahoo Finance, Google News).
+- `RATE_LIMIT_DELAY`: Minimum delay (in seconds) between consecutive requests to external APIs.
+This helps prevent hitting rate limits.
+Adjust this value if you continue to experience "Too Many Requests" errors.

 ## Usage